JvanMerle/gulp-java-merger/README.md

 # Gulp Java Merger
-A gulp plugin to make it easy to merger multiple .java files into one, aswell as automatically removing 'public' from class declarations (one .java file can't have multiple public classes/interfaces).
+A gulp plugin to make it easy to merge multiple .java files into one, aswell as automatically removing 'public' from class declarations (one .java file can't have multiple public classes/interfaces) and making sure there are no duplicate imports.

 ## Usage